RawanSaeed56/Vulnerable_Codes/README.md

 Today we will talk about XSS attack

 What is the XSS?
-Where we can find it?
-What is the Mitigation?

-What is the XSS?
         Cross Site Scripting (XSS) belong to Injection category in OWASP top 10.